lambdamikel/picoram-ultimate/README.md

 ## Firmware Image

-The current version is 1.0, December 2025.
+The current version is 1.0, June 2025.
 The `.uf2` image can be found [here.](firmware/picoram_ultimate.uf2)

 ## Firmware Sources